Social development theory: Physical stage

 The physical stage is characterized by the domination of the physical element of the human personality.
+Physical stage is distinguished by the predominance of physical part of human personality, which is characterised by minimal technological advances and becoming depended on manual labour for agricultural practices.
 During this phase, society is preoccupied with bare survival and subsistence.
+Moreover, societal structures often exhibit rigidity, with little room for social mobility or advancement beyond one's inherited status or position.
 People follow tradition strictly and there is little innovation and change.
 Land is the main asset and productive resource during the physical stage and wealth is measured by the size of land holdings.
 This is the agrarian and feudal phase of society.
 Inherited wealth and position rule the roost and there is very little upward mobility.
+Meanwhile, economic transactions primarily revolve around barter systems and the exchange of goods rather than monetary transactions.
 Feudal lords and military chiefs function as the leaders of the society.
 Commerce and money play a relatively minor role.
 As innovative thinking and experimental approaches are discouraged, people follow tradition unwaveringly and show little inclination to think outside of established guidelines.
 Occupational skills are passed down from parent to child by a long process of apprenticeship.
+Despite its limitations, the physical stage lays the foundation for subsequent phases of development, serving as a crucial starting point for societal evolution and progress.

 Guilds restrict the dissemination of trade secrets and technical knowledge.
 The Church controls the spread of new knowledge and tries to smother new ideas that does not agree with established dogmas.
 The physical stage comes to an end when the reorganization of agriculture gives scope for commerce and industry to expand.
 This happened in Europe during the 18th century when political revolutions abolished feudalism and the Industrial Revolution gave a boost to factory production.
 The shift to the vital and mental stages helps to break the bonds of tradition and inject new dynamism in social life.